epfl-ada/ada-2021-project-adadelta-q/README.md

 Once the market-related quotes are selected and classified according to their sentiment, we combine this data with the stock market data described above.
 We plan on doing this in two steps:
 1. We compare the correlation between single speakers and the stock market
 2. Among the speakers which do have a correlation, we want to move from correlation more to causation, i.e. those that show the strongest relations.

 We plan on utilizing granger causality and hypothesis testing.

+*Some feedback/input on this point from the TA is highly appreciated!*

 ## Proposed Timeline